 - Start with your cannabis buds.
 Add them to your bucket, and while slowly crushing the buds, mix in your solvent.
 Stir for three minutes, and then drain your solvent into the large bowl with the help of the cheesecloth.

 - Add a fresh batch of solvent and mix it for another three minutes.
 Siphon the solvent again, leaving the cannabis plant behind.
 You should end up with a dark and thick mixture.

 - You can now transfer it to your rice cooker, which should maintain a low and constant temperature between 210 and 230°F. Once it evaporates, you’re left with a thick concentrate which you can immediately syringe to start dosing.

 Traditionally, a 60mL plastic catheter-tip syringe is used for easy dosing.
 This applicator merely tells you what dose to use, and does not contain a needle.
 Patients can use RSO syringes topically or orally.

 If you use Cannabis Indica, one RSO syringe will feature around 600 mg of THC.
 Keeping your concentrate in this manner offers the additional benefit of extending its shelf life.

-- VERSATILE USE - Our borosilicate glass syringe can be used for glue application, refilling ink cartridges, and getting in hard to reach places.
-The 1ml glass syringe is...
+- VERSATILE USE - Our 10 pack of borosilicate glass syringes can be used for glue application, refilling ink cartridges, and getting in hard to reach places.
+The 1ml glass...

 - RESISTS CHANGES IN TEMPERATURE - Tired of using a luer lock glass syringe that cracks and breaks easily?
 Borosilicate is designed to stay completely intact even when it...